MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-08-19-static-c-analysis-with-pvs-studio.md

 It warns about lines 8 and 10, which correspond to the `malloc()` and `*foo = 42;` lines.

-Click on the message, and it will alternate between bringing you to line 8 and 10.

 The message `There might be dereferencing of a potential null pointer 'foo'` is completely correct, and we can resolve it by adding this right after the `malloc()` call:

 ```c